neil-oliver/Major-Studio-1/Qualitative-Design/working.md

 unknown in medium
 Co. in artist name?
 network gif?
-fix timing!!!
+fix timing!!! - fixed
-fix the length of the story (comment in the code) - fixed fix the replacement link in first sentence
+fix the length of the story (comment in the code) - fixed fix the replacement link in first sentence - fixed